lino-framework/cosi/docs/specs/sales.rst

 for historical reasons, you might generate product invoices for other trade types as well.

-The :mod:`lino_cosi.lib.sales` plugin needs (and automatically installs) the :mod:`lino_xl.lib.products` plugin.
+The plugin --of course-- needs and automatically installs the :mod:`lino_xl.lib.products` plugin.

-It also needs and installs :mod:`lino_cosi.lib.vat` (and not :mod:`lino_cosi.lib.vatless`) even when the site owner is not subject to VAT.
-You can hide the VAT fields and define a VAT rate of 0 for everything.
+It also needs and installs :mod:`lino_cosi.lib.vat` (and not :mod:`lino_cosi.lib.vatless`).
+Which means that if you want product invoices, you cannot *not* also install the VAT framework.
+If the site owner is not subject to VAT, you can hide the VAT fields and define a VAT rate of 0 for everything.

 >>> dd.plugins.sales.needs_plugins
 ['lino_xl.lib.products', 'lino_cosi.lib.vat']

-This module is needed and extended by :mod:`lino_cosi.lib.invoicing` which adds automatic generation of such product invoices.
+This plugin is needed and extended by :mod:`lino_cosi.lib.invoicing` which adds automatic generation of such product invoices.

 >>> dd.plugins.invoicing.needs_plugins